abdull6771/Complete-Medical-Chatbot-with-LLMs-LangChain-Pinecone/README.md

 ### Feature Usage

-**Symptom Checker**: Describe symptoms like "I have a headache and feel tired" **Drug Information**: Ask about medications like "Tell me about ibuprofen side effects" **Disease Q&A**: Learn about conditions like "What is diabetes?"
+- **Symptom Checker**: Describe symptoms like "I have a headache and feel tired."
+- **Drug Information**: Ask about medications like "Tell me about ibuprofen side effects."
+- **Disease Q&A**: Learn about conditions like "What is diabetes?"
-**Health Tips**: Get wellness advice like "How can I improve my heart health?"
+- **Health Tips**: Get wellness advice like "How can I improve my heart health?"

 ### Safety Guidelines
 - Always consult healthcare professionals for medical concerns